 The first point of interaction for many employees is the Service Desk, providing an easy way to make requests and check progress.
 The service desk incorporates core ITSM practices, including, but not limited to, managing service requests, such as users needing application access or hardware updates; organisational knowledge; IT assets; incidents, like service interruptions or data breaches; everyday problems; as well as changes to the Service Catalogue, like implementing a new service.

 If it’s a given at your company that the IT team is crucial to the success of the business, you’re doing something right.
 As with agile product and development teams, the IT department should strive for continuous process improvement and feel empowered to make productivity-driven decisions to increase efficiency across the organisation.

 Choosing an ITSM platform, like Jira Service Management, is one decision that can make all the difference.
-Unlike other ITSM tools, Jira Service Management is not dogmatic, but rather provides out of the box ITIL recognised workflows and configurations, whilst encouraging further configuration and customisation to align to the needs of the business.
+Unlike other ITSM tools, Jira Service Management is not dogmatic, but rather provides out-of-the-box ITIL recognised workflows and configurations, while encouraging further configuration and customisation to align to the needs of the business.
 It encourages collaboration, uses automation to speed up wait times where possible, and enables employees to self-solve problems for faster solutions too.

 Can we use Jira for ITSM?